-For each term, the activation period begins the first day classes are scheduled and ends at the close of the last day of scheduled classes in the second week of the term in which the applicant begins classes.
-Any exceptions to the activation deadline must be approved by the Provost (or his/her designee) for Remington College.
+The activation period begins the first day classes are scheduled to begin and ends at the close of the last day of scheduled classes in the second week of the term in which the applicant begins classes.
+Any exceptions to the activation deadline must be approved by the Provost (or designee) for Remington College.